Code-Slash-Studios/.github/profile/README.md

 ## Hi there 👋

 # Repository Management guide:
-- All *Pull Requests* into main must be reviewd
+- All *Pull Requests* into main must be reviewed
 - Main is a "sacred" branch, it should always be in a functional state

 <!--